dynawo/dyn-grid-compliance-verification/docs/manual_dev/source/development/addmodel.rst

 is located in the ``src/dgcv/dynawo/dictionary`` of the tool.

-To add support for a new Dynawo model in the Dynamic Grid Compliance Verification Tool, it is necessary to modify the ``ini`` file corresponding to the type of equipment to which it belongs (``bus.ini, control_modes.ini, generator.ini, line.ini, load.ini, power_park.ini, transformer.ini``) and link the keywords used in the Tool with the corresponding Dynawo parameter of the model.
+To add support for a new Dynawo model in the Dynamic Grid Compliance Verification Tool, it is necessary to modify the ``ini`` file corresponding to the type of equipment to which it belongs (``Bus.ini, Control_Modes.ini, Line.ini, Load.ini, Power_Park.ini, Storage.ini, Synch_Gen.ini, Transformer.ini``) and link the keywords used in the Tool with the corresponding Dynawo parameter of the model.

 Bus